Planning & Zoning for Your Rebuild

 - Like-for-Like Rebuilds

-If you want to rebuild your home like it was, it could be considered a “like-for-like replacement” and not trigger a tax reassessment and expedited permitting.
+If you want to rebuild your home like it was, it could be considered a “like-for-like replacement.”
 For a rebuild to be “like-for-like” it must match the damaged or destroyed structure’s size, location, and use.
-Limited modifications are allowed as long as they do not increase the floor area, height, or building footprint by more than 10% or 200 SF, whichever is greater.
-Like-for-like rebuilds are exempt from current zoning code standards, but still must meet current building, fire, and health and safety code requirements. - Potential Reassessment Triggers
+Limited modifications are allowed if they do not increase the floor area, height, or building footprint by more than 10% or 200 SF, whichever is greater.
+Like-for-like rebuilds do not trigger a tax reassessment, benefit from expedited permitting and are exempt from current zoning code standards, but still must meet current building, fire, and health and safety code requirements. - Potential Tax Reassessment Triggers

 For many homeowners wanting to rebuild with more living space, options for renting, or a separate unit to age in place, Accessory Dwelling Units (ADUs) are a great option.- An ADU is a permanent livable unit that has a full kitchen and bathroom and is additional to a primary unit or structure.
 ADUs can be attached, detached, within a main structure, or a conversion of an existing accessory structure like a garage.
-ADUs in LA County are required to be at least 150 SF with varying maximum SF depending on the type.
 For more information, homeowners interested in building ADUs can visit the County’s Planning site.